A minor has entered into a written contract for the sale of inherited property. This agreement is:

 Rationale

-A minor's contract for the sale of inherited property is a voidable contract.
+A minor's written contract for the sale of inherited property is a voidable contract.

 A) a void contract